Austrian Minister Proposes to Create Tribunals for Daesh Fighters in Middle East

 READ MORE: Mass Grave of 3,500 People Found Outside Former Daesh Capital is Largest Yet

-The terrorists would be unable to remain combat-ready, if someone had not prepared food for them, he explained.
+The terrorists wouldn't have been able to remain combat-ready, if someone had not prepared food for them, he explained.

 *Daesh, also known as the Islamic State (IS), ISIS or ISIL is a terror group, banned in Russia and many other countries.